 By entering 292 while in Service Mode the system switches to maintenance mode.
-In maintenance mode it is possible to program the devices to be bypassed and to adjust the control panel internal clock (see 7.4).
+In maintenance mode it is possible to program the devices to be bypassed and to adjust the control panel internal clock (see

-6.46 Setting the internal clock
+Setting the internal clock

-The control panel has a built in real-time clock which is used to timestamp all recorded events in the control panel memory.
-Adjust the clock after installation by entering hh is the time in hours (00 to 23) mm is the time in minutes (00 to 59) DD is the day (01 to 31) MM is the month (01 to 12) YY is the year (00 to 99)
+The control panel has a built in real-time clock which is used to time-stamp all recorded events in the control panel memory.
+Adjust the clock after installation by entering: